 This is the first of a new series of posts dedicated to helping people select data tools and infrastructure.
 I’ve listed out the ‘perfect’ feature set for a dream product.
 Of course, these features rarely exist in a single solution, but if they did, I’d use it!
 First up: business intelligence platforms.

 Turns out this is ancient stuff.
-Business Intelligence (BI) platforms we first utilized back in the ’60s – the 1860s – when Richard Devens coined the term in his Cyclopædia of commercial and business anecdotes when Devens used the term to describe how Sir Henry Furnese, a banker, gained an advantage over his competitors by using and acting upon the information surrounding him.
-Over the past few decades, BI tools have matured rapidly, shifting from beastly on-premise data warehouses with text-focused UIs to cloud-based, mobile-first, lithe data platforms designed for non-technical users.
+BI platforms we first utilized back in the ’60s – the 1860s – when Richard Devens coined the term in his Cyclopædia of commercial and business anecdotes when Devens used the term to describe how Sir Henry Furnese, a banker, gained an advantage over his competitors by using and acting upon the information surrounding him.

-BI is defined, generally, as ‘tools for data analysis and report generation on top of data aggregated from multiple disparate systems‘.
-Some BI platforms sit on top of separate data warehouses, and some modern platforms serve as the data aggregator/data store as well.
+BI tools serve a specific purpose: analyzing and reporting on data consolidated from various sources.
+Some BI platforms sit on top of separate data warehouses and some modern platforms serve as the data aggregator/data store as well.
 BI tools pack a ton of functionality but are typically narrow-scoped.
-You don’t “do” anything within your Business Intelligence platform, instead, you investigate, learn and report on how other systems are “doing”.
-BI surfaces data to guide decisions made elsewhere.
+They don’t execute tasks but rather provide insights that inform actions taken on other platforms.

 You will also see BI in the form of Embedded Analytics within various tools – like your CRM system or your Web Analytics platform.
-Generally, Embedded Analytics help inform micro tasks like, which email subject performed best, as opposed to providing a holistic view of data across multiple sources.
-The best BI tools provide this holistic view – pulling in all of your data to support cross-functional views and insights.
+Generally, Embedded Analytics helps inform micro insights like, which email subject performed best, as opposed to providing a holistic data view of data across multiple use cases.

 So how does this work in practice?
-A great use case for BI platforms is to create easy-to-digest OKRs dashboards for your company, teams, and individuals.
-Your BI platform should allow teammates from different business units to pull up live views of their progress towards their outcomes/goals… anytime / anywhere… on their phones… without support from business analysis or IT.
+A great use case for BI platforms is to create easy-to-digest OKR dashboards for your company, teams, and individuals.
+Your BI platform should allow teammates from different business units to pull up live views of their progress towards their outcomes/goals… anytime/anywhere… on their phones… without support from business analysis or IT.